PSC register requirements

 What’s more, persons with significant control can have their voting rights removed, if they don’t comply with the company’s request for information.

-Note, companies have limited liability whereas individuals do not.
-First examine your directors and officers insurance policies.
+Companies have limited liability whereas individuals do not.
 Directors now required to act personally, may want increased indemnities or insurance.

 Directors duties apply to shadow directors